 Summary

-Like the Mini hatch, the Clubman models are built here in the UK at Mini’s factory in Cowley, Oxfordshire.
+Like the also now retired Mini hatch, the Clubman models were built here in the UK at Mini’s factory in Cowley, Oxfordshire.
+It was originally available with both petrol and diesel engines, but the diesel units were dropped across the whole Mini range during the Clubman’s lifespan.

-As an estate version of the five-door Mini hatch, the Mini Clubman doesn’t have any direct competitors.
-Exterior size is comparable to a Volkswagen Golf or similar, as is boot space, but interior space falls somewhere between a Golf and the smaller Polo and similar cars.
-The Clubman is also available in a high-performance John Cooper Works (JCW) specification.
+As an estate version of the five-door Mini hatch, the Mini Clubman didn’t really have any direct competitors.
+Exterior size was comparable to a Volkswagen Golf but interior space falls somewhere between a Golf and the smaller Polo and similar cars.
+The Clubman was also available in a high-performance John Cooper Works (JCW) specification.

-The Mini Clubman has received generally positive scores from the UK motoring media, with fairly similar scoring for the Top-spec JCW model.
-It has received particular praise for its high level of personalisation and overall comfort.
-However, it has also been criticised for numerous styling clichés that compromise its functionality, as well as being relatively expensive.
-The JCW version has also been criticised for not being as good to drive as similarly-priced rivals.
+The Mini Clubman received generally positive scores from the UK motoring media, with fairly similar scoring for the top-spec JCW model.
+It received particular praise for its high level of personalisation and overall comfort.
+However, it was also criticised for numerous styling clichés that compromise its functionality, as well as being relatively expensive.
+The JCW version was also criticised for not being as good to drive as similarly-priced rivals.

 Key specifications